(for veterinary information only)

 HOW THIS MEDICATION IS USED

 Spinosad is approved for dogs or cats 14 weeks of age and older.
-The product is best given on a full stomach and is beef-flavored so as to be accepted by the pet as a treat.
+The product is beef-flavored so as to be accepted by the pet as a treat.

 Fleas begin to die 30 minutes after the pill is given and all fleas should be dead by 4 hours.